chrultrabook/docs/docs/known-issues.md

 ### Linux

-* Broken USB-C on TigerLake and AlderLake
+* Broken USB-C on TigerLake and AlderLake (although there is a workaround)
 * No fingerprint reader support